Benetic303/WeatherStation/WeatherStationVault/01_Project_Overview.md

 - automaticly take pictures with the ESP32-CAM
 - store the Data on a MicroSD card
 - analyse the data with my own Software
-- learn about programming an Arduino and an ESP32
+- learn about programming with an ESP32
 - learn to graph data using Python
 - document the process
+- use solar energy

 ### Features of the Weather Station: